 - From this window, you will see multiple types of tests available via LoadView, like web applications, websites, and APIs, etc. For the example here, we will select the REST Web API option to run load tests for REST API endpoints.

 3. A new window will pop up where we need to add all the REST API endpoints with hostname, request headers, request type, authentication tokens, and request payload.
 We can add multiple APIs here as well.
 Once done, we need to select the Create Device button.

 - Once we have successfully created a device, we would see the Test Scenario screen, where we can set Load Type, which will differ based on the goals of our test.

 - Load Step Curve.
-This is to execute load tests with a known number of users and raise traffic after set warm up time.
+This is to execute load tests with a known number of users and raise traffic after a predetermined warm up time.